 It wasn’t just official utility industry organizations promoting these lies.
 Like fossil fuel companies, electric utilities also set up front groups to attack climate science.
 The GCC, one of the most prolific and powerful climate disinformation campaigns, operated throughout the 1990s.
 It was a powerful corporate lobbying group that aimed to undermine climate policy.
 The coalition not only included members from the oil and gas industry, but also had strong links with the electric utility industry.
 Membership lists show EEI, American Electric Power, Consumers Energy, and Southern Company were co-founders of the GCC.
 Over a quarter of the GCC’s members came from the industry, including the National Rural Electric Cooperative Association.
 In fact, the Executive Director of the coalition, John Shlaes, had previously served in leadership at EEI for more than a decade.

 The GCC was not the only utility industry front group.
 Utilities also worked to block climate action through the Utility Air Regulatory Group (UARG), founded in the 1970s to resist Clean Air Act regulations.
 This organization promoted climate doubt and filed lawsuits on behalf of electric utilities to fight climate policy until it dissolved in 2019.
 For example, the Energy and Policy Institute uncovered that the Tennessee Valley Authority (TVA) used millions of dollars from customer revenues to fund UARG lawsuits blocking climate action.
 A congressional investigation was launched looking into the misuse of ratepayer funds for such activities, leading to many utilities terminating their membership—but not all.
+The group worked actively against climate policy.
+In 2015, UARG used $7.7 million in funding from EEI to pull together a group of utilities to oppose Obama’s Clean Power Plan.
 Several utilities and associations remained members of UARG until the bitter end, including EEI, American Electric Power, Ameren, FirstEnergy, TVA, and Southern Company.

 Like a shell game, these front groups hid who was funding the work—and why.
 Utilities that had made poor financial decisions to keep investing in coal long after it made economic sense were funding climate denial campaigns, rather than taking a hard look at their operations and how they could be better corporations.
 What’s worse, electric utilities used money from captured customers to fund this immoral work.
 Since most utilities are monopolies, if a family found out their utility was using their monthly electricity payments to block climate action and undermine public health, there was nothing they could do about it.
 People couldn’t decide to take their dollars elsewhere.
 They were stuck.